icinganalysis/icinganalysis.github.io/content/aedc1dmp.md

 There is considerable information on water drop freezing calculations, that will not be described herein.

-Our immediate goal is data to use for comparison with the code developed in this post.
+Our immediate goal is to find data to use for comparison with the code developed in this post.

 ##Discussion